OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

 these ambient wind data files must follow the `simple legacy serial VTK file format <https://www.vtk.org/wp-content/uploads/2015/04/file-formats.pdf>`__.
-A sample VTK-formatted file is given in Appendix B.
+A sample VTK-formatted file is given in :numref:`FF:APP:Wind`.

 FAST.Farm requires that the ambient wind data files be stored in specific subdirectories of the directory specified by **WindFilePath**